mkleung-dev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 |Range of image data           |0 - 255     |
 |Number of classes             |43          |

-The following show the different classes of the German traffic signs.
+The following table shows the different classes of the German traffic signs.

 |Class index|Class name                                        |
 |:---------:|:-------------------------------------------------|